Mc-Zen/tidy/docs/tidy-guide.typ

 #pagebreak()
-= Accessing User-Defined Symbols <user-defined-symbols>
+= Accessing user-defined symbols <user-defined-symbols>

-This package uses the Typst function #raw(lang: "typc", "eval()") to process function and parameter descriptions in order to enable arbitrary Typst markup in them.
+This package uses the Typst function #raw(lang: "typc", "eval()") to process function and parameter descriptions in order to enable arbitrary Typst markup within those.
 Since #raw(lang: "typc", "eval()") does not allow access to the filesystem and evaluates the content in a context where no user-defined variables or functions are available, it is not possible to directly call #raw(lang: "typ", "#import"), #raw(lang: "typ", "#image") or functions that you define in your code.

-Nevertheless, definitions can be made accessible by passing them to #ref-fn("parse-module()") through the optional `scope` parameter in form of a dictionary:
+Nevertheless, definitions can be made accessible with *tidy* by passing them to #ref-fn("parse-module()") through the optional `scope` parameter in form of a dictionary:
 ```typ
 #let make-square(width) = rect(width: width, height: width)
 #tidy.parse-module(